 European Journal of Curriculum Studies.

-UNESCO Chair in Democracy, Cultural Pluralism and Transformative Education
+UNESCO Chair in Global Citizenship, Democracy, and Transformative Education, (Universite du Quebec).

 RECENT INTERNATIONAL COMPARATIVE RESEARCH PROJECTS

 Scotland PI for:

 Ethical Internationalisation in Higher Education in times of Global Crisis:http://www.oulu.fi/edu/eiheandhttp://eihe.blogspot.co.uk/p/project-partners.html